evennia/evennia/docs/sphinx/source/wiki/BuildingQuickstart.rst

     > @lock box = get:false()

 Locks are a rather `big topic <Locks.html>`_, but for now that will do what we want.
-This will lock the box so noone can lift it (except superusers, they override all locks and pick it up anyway).
-Make sure you log in as another user than #1 and try to get the box now:
+This will lock the box so noone can lift it.
+The exception is superusers, they override all locks and will pick it up anyway.
+Make sure you are using your builder account and not the superuser account and try to get the box now:

 ::